 Where we use agency workers, we use reputable recruitment agencies who guarantee all legal requirements are in place for their staff; including the relevant Right To Work checks and payment of at least the National Minimum rates.

+In addition to aligning hourly pay rates with updates to the National Living and Minimum Wage each April, we go beyond compliance by ensuring that all employees - regardless of age - receive the national living wage set for those over 21.
+Following a successful probation period this is then increased to a rate above the National Living Wage.
+We also review all our employees’ pay on an annual basis.
+This approach reflects our strong commitment to fair pay and ethical employment standards.
 We have People policies and processes in place to protect everyone working in Bravissimo, the aim of these is to keep our people happy, safe, and fairly treated.
 These policies and processes allow for anyone in our community to raise any issues or concerns they may have in a safe and secure manner.
 We have a specific Whistleblowing Policy to protect people raising concerns of foul play.
 In addition to this, managers have one-to-one meetings with their team members giving another platform for both any concerns to be raised and wellbeing discussions to take place.
 There is also an online platform for employees to voice anything they want to our Senior Leaders, and they can do this anonymously if they prefer.

 Bravissimo also has a specific Health and Safety policy and associated procedures to protect everyone at work, and we ask our people to be familiar with them for everyone’s wellbeing.
 Competency and training are related to functions, jobs or processes undertaken in the workplace.
 The training helps our people acquire the skills, knowledge, and attitudes to make them competent in the Health and Safety aspects of their work.
 We want to ensure that we are working safely together to achieve this - taking mutual responsibility.